 The Emergency Desk Reference provides information that will help you respond to the most critical incident situations that may occur on the CSUN campus.
 We encourage you to read this guide BEFORE an emergency occurs.
 Preparation and knowledge will greatly enhance your chances of protecting yourself and others in an emergency situation.
-To request a printed copy of the Desk Reference contact Kimberly Bridenstine.

 Emergency Desk Reference for Students, Faculty, and Staff